vikboyechko/googlecalendar/README.md

 ## Event Selection Logic

 The app intelligently selects which event to display following this priority:
-1. **Current events** - Events happening right now are displayed first
+1. **Current events** - Event happening right now is displayed first
-2. **All-day events** - If no current events, displays today's all-day events
+2. **Upcoming events** - If no current event, shows the next event scheduled for today
-3. **Upcoming events** - If no current or all-day events, shows the next event scheduled for today
+3. **All-day events** - If no current or upcoming event, displays today's all-day event
 4. **Hide when empty** - If no events are happening today, the app disappears entirely

 ## Cross-Midnight Events